StephLachance/portfolio/README.md

 # portfolio
 My portfolio.

-#This is a picture
+#This is a picture of two kittens
-- hello
+- meow
-- goodbye
+- miao

 ![](http://www.photosnewhd.com/media/images/picture-wallpaper.jpg)